Operation Berlin (Arnhem): Relief attempts

 The reinforcement attempts met with only minimal success.
-The next step was to evacuate the remnants of the 1st Airborne using small boats across the Neder Rijn at night.
-Four sapper field companies were allotted for Operation Berlin the 260th and 553rd Field Companies RE and the 20th and 23rd Field Companies RCE.
+The next step was to evacuate the remnants of the 1st Airborne Division using small boats across the Neder Rijn at night.
+Four sapper field companies were allotted for Operation Berlin, the 260th and 553rd Field Companies RE and the 20th and 23rd Field Companies RCE.
 The operation was to start at 22:00 on 25 September but the field companies had left many hours earlier and moved through German positions to the south bank of the Neder Rijn.
-In dismal weather and under constant German machine gun, mortar, and artillery fire, the boats shuttled back and forth across the wide swift river through the night.
-The evacuation went on until daylight came and the operation was forced to cease.
+In dismal weather and under constant German machine gun, mortar, and artillery fire, the boats shuttled back and forth across the wide, swift-flowing river through the night.
+The evacuation went on until daylight, when the operation was forced to cease.

-Outcome
+Aftermath

 Of the original 10,095 men landed by parachute and glider at Arnhem, 2,500 were fit to fight on the night of 25 September.
-Of these, 2,163 British, among them, 75 men of the 4th Dorsets, along with 160 Poles, made it across the Rhine and into the safety of Driel.
-Operation Berlin rescued some 2,500 airborne troops with the 23rd Field Company RE recovering the majority of the paratroopers in approximately 150 boatloads.
-The 23rd Field Company lost seven killed and 14 wounded while five were decorated for their actions.
+Of these, 2,163 British, among them, 75 men of the 4th Dorsets, along with 160 Poles, made it across the Rhine and into the safety of the Driel perimeter.
+Operation Berlin rescued some 2,500 airborne troops with the 23rd Field Company RE recovering the majority of the paratroopers with about 150 boatloads.
+The 23rd Field Company lost seven men killed and 14 wounded while five were decorated for their actions.